 Instead of junk food, snack on different nuts, such as hazelnut and macadamia nut.
 Aside from omega-3 fatty acids, they also contain zinc, which stops the hair from falling off the roots.

 Oats and Cereals

 Now here’s a good reason why you need to take your breakfast especially oats and cereals.
 Most of them contain several kinds of vitamins and minerals such as iron, B complex, and zinc.
-Furthermore, they help improve the condition of hair follicles, which tend to be in a bad state at early hours of the morning.
+Furthermore, they help improve the condition of hair follicles, which tend to be in a bad state in the early hours of the morning.

-Do you know that keratin makes up of most of your hair?
+Do you know that keratin makes up most of your hair?
 Keratin, on the other hand, is a type of protein.
 Hence, if you want to get thick hair, you need to increase or maintain your protein intake.